by: Tim McCabe

 Induction of Rev. Kenneth Stewart (behind are Rev. Donald McClure and Rev. Leigh Powell)

 Rev. Kenneth Stewart and Family

 In 1997, God’s faithfulness to us was once more demonstrated by the coming of the Rev. D, Allan MacLeod to be our minister.
-May we prayerfully serve him and his family, even as he, and his fellow elders, lead and minister to us.
+On September 17, 2017 we recognized Allan's 20 years of faithful ministry in our congregation.

 Rev. D. Allan MacLeod at Graduation